-Wake Forest University Receives STARS Gold Rating for Sustainability Achievements
+Wake Forest Earns STARS Gold Rating for Sustainability Achievements

-Wake Forest University has earned a STARS Gold rating in recognition of its sustainability achievements from the Association for the Advancement of Sustainability in Higher Education (AASHE).
+In Fall 2018, Wake Forest University earned a STARS Gold rating in recognition of its sustainability achievements from the Association for the Advancement of Sustainability in Higher Education (AASHE).
 STARS, the Sustainability Tracking, Assessment & Rating System measures and encourages sustainability in all aspects of higher education.

 The Office of Sustainability, established at Wake Forest in July of 2009, facilitated the first STARS assessment for the campus in 2011.
 The resulting Silver rating served as a baseline for the first campus-wide strategic plan for sustainability.
 The recent Gold rating reflects the achievements and strategic efforts of stakeholders across the university to incorporate sustainability into academics and research, engagement opportunities, operations, and planning & administration.